-IMAGINE is working with Albertans to conduct a province-wide conversation aimed at improving our primary health care system.
+In 2017 IMAGINE Citizens Network worked with Albertans to conduct a province-wide conversation aimed at improving our primary health care system

-IMAGINE recruited 25 members of the general public to be part of an important conversation.
-Through a multi-step dialogue process, we are bringing together these Albertans from across the province to learn about, analyze and make recommendations about how health care is delivered in our communities.
+Imagine Citizens Network recruited 28 members of the general public to be part of an important conversation.
+Through a multi-step dialogue process, we brought together these Albertans from across the province to learn about, analyze and make recommendations about how health care is delivered in our communities.

-We will listen to and reflect on participants’ experiences with our health care system.
-We will ask them about the flow, the connections, the organization and the relationships along their primary health care journey.
+We listened to and reflected on participants’ experiences with our health care system.
+We asked them about the flow, the connections, the organization and the relationships along their primary health care journey.

-This is an opportunity to bring our voices to Alberta Health and to inform future primary health care policy decisions.
+This was an opportunity to bring our voices to Alberta Health and to inform future primary healthcare policy decisions.
+We submitted our final report and recommendations to Alberta Health in December 2017.

-We will talk about primary health care – the services in your community that support the day-to-day health needs of Albertans.
+We talked about primary health care – the services in your community that support the day-to-day health needs of Albertans.

 Primary health care may include: